jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 ## Basic problems from leetcode

 ### roman to integer

-* Transform string representing a [roman number to its integer value](https://github.com/jbcodeforce/java-studies/blob/master/data-structure-play/otherpuzzles/src/main/java/jbcodeforce/fun/basic/RomanToInteger.java)
+* Transform a string representing a [roman number to its integer value](https://github.com/jbcodeforce/java-studies/blob/master/data-structure-play/otherpuzzles/src/main/java/jbcodeforce/fun/basic/RomanToInteger.java)

 ### Palindrome

-* Verify a number of a string [is a palindrome?](https://github.com/jbcodeforce/java-studies/blob/master/data-structure-play/otherpuzzles/src/main/java/jbcodeforce/fun/basic/Palindrome.java) Given the head of a singly linked list, return true if it is a palindrome.
+* Verify a string with digits in it,  [to be a palindrome?](https://github.com/jbcodeforce/java-studies/blob/master/data-structure-play/otherpuzzles/src/main/java/jbcodeforce/fun/basic/Palindrome.java) Given the head of a singly linked list, return true if it is a palindrome.

 ### String with only char